CognitiveProgrammer/CplusPlus_SmartPointer/Module1_shared_ptr/README.md

 shared_ptr<int> sp(new int[10]);

 ```
-_This will create 10 integers but will deleter only 1 which will result in memory leak despite of using shared_ptr_
+_This will create 10 integers, but will deleter only 1 which will result in memory leaks despite of using shared_ptr_

 _The code should instead be written as_